 How to vote absentee in the November general election

 INDIANAPOLIS (WISH) — If you won’t be able to make it to the polls this November, you might be able to vote absentee.
-In Indiana, there are 12 reasons you can request an application to vote absentee-by-mail.
+In Indiana, there are 12 reasons you can request an absentee vote-by-mail ballot.

 Here’s a look at important deadlines, who can request an absentee ballot, and how to submit one.